bmaupin/civ-modding-tools/alpha-centauri/README.md

 ## Map sizes

 ⓘ One of the most important factors in the length of a 4X game is the size of the map.
 Map sizes in Alpha Centauri are a bit different; see [docs/map-sizes.md](docs/map-sizes.md) for more information.

+💡 With [Thinker mod](#thinker-mod) installed, map sizes can be even smaller because there can be more land and less ocean.
+See below for more information.

 #### Choosing a map size